DevPlatform01/SchoolApp/README.md

 # SchoolApp
-School app created by Kwanele and Alex
+School app created by Kwanele and Alexander